How To Use A Colon Or Semicolon Correctly Every Time

 You’ve only got two logical choices–earn more or spend less.

 Deciding on which option would be better is a matter of style.
-If you use an em dash, it might be less formal than a colon.
+If you use an em dash, it might be less formal.

 If you are ever in doubt about your punctuation, you can always use a grammar checker to help you out.

-They are important punctuation marks that you should understand and learn how to use.
-You can then add much more variation to your writing.
+These are important punctuation marks that you should understand and learn how to use to avoid punctuation mistakes.

 You use a semicolon to join two sentences that are equal or similar.